 This website is the main channel for dissemination of the Network‘s outputs.
 It is aimed at experts, policy-makers, researchers and other stakeholders working on the social dimension of education and training worldwide.

-The European Commission’s Directorate-General for Education and Culture initiated the establishment of the network as the successor to NESSE (2007-2010) and NESET (2011-2014).
+The European Commission’s Directorate-General for Education and Culture initiated the continuation of the network as the successor to NESSE (2007-2010), NESET (2011-2014) and NESET II (2015-2018).
 The Network’s scientific coordinator is Dragana Avramov.
-The Public Policy and Management Institute (PPMI) is responsible for the administration of the NESET II network.
+The Public Policy and Management Institute (PPMI) is responsible for the administration of the NESET network.